Data protection information for customers and business partners

 - Advertising and sales data,

-- Information from your electronic communication with us (e.g. IP address, log-in data),
+- Information from your electronic communication with us (e.g. IP address, login data),

 3. For what purposes and on what legal basis is the data processed?

-We process your data in accordance with the provisions of the General Data Protection Regulation (GDPR) and the Federal Data Protection Act 2018 as amended:
+We process your data in accordance with the provisions of the General Data Protection Regulation (GDPR) and the Federal Data Protection Act 2018, as amended:

-- for the fulfilment of (pre-)contractual obligations (Art.
+• To fulfil (pre-)contractual obligations (Art.
 6 para.
 1 lit. b GDPR):

-- for the fulfilment of legal obligations (Art.
+• To fulfil legal obligations (Art.
 6 para.
 1 lit. c GDPR):

-- Advertising or marketing (see no. 4),
+- Advertising or marketing (see No. 4),

 - Maintaining a group-wide customer database to improve customer service

-- in the context of legal prosecution
+- within the scope of legal proceedings

-- Sending of non-sales-promoting information and press releases.
+- Sending non-promotional information and press releases.

 4. Processing of personal data for advertising purposes